trainman419/D-Modem/README.md

     ath

 ## Known Issues / Future Work
-- Connections are unreliable, and it is currently difficult to connect at speeds higher than 14.4kbps or so.
-It might be possible to improve this by disabling/reconfiguring PJSIP’s jitter buffer.
 - Additional logging/error handling is needed
 - The serial interface could be replaced with stdio or a socket, and common AT configuration options could be exposed as command line options
 - There is currently no support for receiving calls in d-modem.